 409 Hill Street, Bristol, CT 860-589-0861

 Fall is in full swing in Connecticut.
-I’ve been busy crossing off things from my list of 50 family-friendly fall activities in Connecticut and I have one new one to add to the list, Minor’s Farm in Bristol, CT.
+I’ve been busy crossing off things from my list of fall bucket list and I have one new one to add to the list, Minor’s Farm in Bristol, CT.

 Every full weekend in October and also on Columbus Day from 11 am – 5 pm, Minor’s Farm offers fun activities for the whole family.
 Activities include hay rides, pumpkin picking, trikes, inflatable games, inflatable haunted house, mini-golf, parachute ride, duck races, cow train, wooden train, and gemstone mining.